top of page

 Opportunities

-The team found that the logo for Open Books was extremely effective at portraying their brand identity.
+Open Book's logo was extremely effective at portraying their brand identity.
 The hand drawn logo conveyed the fun and hope that comes from learning how to read.
 Our group wanted to significantly alter the logo; however, we aimed to introduce a vibrant yellow to highlight its playful elements and align it with the rest of the branding.

 logo-1.png